kajallochab/Scrum-vs-Kanban/README.md

 pdflatex main.tex
 ```

-This will generate a file named `main.pdf` which contains the final formatted document.
+This will generate a file named `main.pdf`, which contains the final formatted document.

 ## Dependencies